ebuch/avalanche/README.md

 ### Download Reports

-- You will be prompted to provide your Materia Dashboard login username and password, as well as the artist ID associated with an artist managed under your account.
-To find your artist ID, log into the Materia Dashboard and click on the artist you wish to generate reports for.
-The number at the end of the URL is the artist ID.
-Your login credentials are not stored by the script.

-- Upon running the download reports script, a browser window will automatically pop open and log you into the dashboard.
-It will then automatically go through and download all of your reports and scrape data from the website to build a Report Summary file.
-This may take several minutes so go make yourself a cup of tea.
+- After selecting "Download all reports," a login page for the Materia Dashboard will appear.

+- Enter your login credentials and click the submit button.

+- If you have multiple artists under your account, you will be asked to select an artist.

+- The script will proceed to automatically download all available reports.

+- A reports summary will be available once all reports have finished downloading.

 ### Aggregate Reports